Key Takeaways

 There are numerous places to rent CPAP machines, both online and from in-person retailers.
 You’ll need to provide a prescription no matter where you rent your device.

-- In-person: Certain medical device stores, sleep labs, and sleep specialists rent PAP machines in person.
-This may be the best option for those new to PAP therapy and people who want hands-on help learning how to operate a device.
+• In-person: Certain medical device stores, sleep labs, and sleep specialists rent PAP machines in person.
+This may be the best option for those who are new to PAP therapy or people who want hands-on assistance to learn how to operate a device.
 Specialists in sleep equipment stores and medical offices can help you choose between devices and offer advice on masks, hoses, humidifiers, and other CPAP accessories.

 What is included in a CPAP rental depends on where you rent the device.
 However, most providers include many of the same components.
 At the very least, your rental includes the machine that you’ve chosen.
 Many also include compatible tubing and one or more filters that don’t need to be returned.